House prices fall where there is a decline in demand and/or excess supply. The main factors that cause a fall in house prices involve:

 - An excess of supply in the housing market.

-Correction of house price to incomes ratios.
-Preceding the recessions, house prices had risen much faster than inflation and wages.
+Preceding the recession, house prices had risen much faster than inflation and wages.
 It meant in the preceding years, house price to incomes ratios had increased.
 The recession caused a ‘correction’ in these house price to incomes ratios.
 For example, in the boom years, buy to let landlords may buy houses to try and make capital gains.
 But, in a recession, sell because house prices are falling.
+UK House price affordability

 House price falls between Q4 2007 and Jan 2013 – Economist house price indicator